yaniker/yaniker/README.md

 - 👋 Hi, I’m Dr. Erim Yanik
 - 👀 I’m interested in Computer Vision, Deep Learning, and Meta Learning
 - 💞️ I’m looking to collaborate on AI projects
-- 📫 How to reach me out: E: yanike@rpi.edu / erimyanik@gmail.com
+- 📫 How to reach me out: E: erimyanik@gmail.com

 <!---
 yaniker/yaniker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.